RoboJackets/robocup-software/rj_gameplay/README.md

 **Skill - `rj_gameplay/skill/**

 Atomic robot behavior which consists of a behavior tree and calls a ROS action.
-Examples:
-    - Move
-    - Kick
+(Examples: Move, Kick)

 **Tactic - `rj_gameplay/tactic/**

 Handles complex single robot behavior.
 Think of as one role in a play.
-Examples:
-    - Goalie
-    - Receiver
+(Examples: Goalie Receiver Waller)
-    - Waller

 **Play - `rj_gameplay/play/**

 Handles multi-robot behavior.
 Gets potential roles from a list of >=6 tactics, then assigns them as it sees fit.
-Examples:
-    - Basic Defense
+(Examples: Basic Defense)

 ## Important Files